johndoe6345789/typthon/README.rst

 is primarily for documentation authors, translators, and people with special formatting requirements.

-For information about building Python's documentation, refer to `Doc/README.rst
+For information about building Typthon's documentation, refer to `Doc/README.rst
 <https://github.com/python/cpython/blob/main/Doc/README.rst>`_.